Viktor Glondys: Priest of Brașov and interwar period

-However, he later retracted some of the statements he made in the speech that directly criticized the self-help movement after Otto Fritz Jickeli led a campaign against him using the publication organs of the movement alongside the "Race Pope" Karl Günther, with him stating that there were "misunderstandings" on his part about the movement.
-In autumn 1931 he eventually went to the general assembly of the Euckenbund - an intellectual movement - that was held in Jena on the invitation of Irene Eucken to diagnose the spiritual crisis at the time, which saw the Euckenbund spiritually and ideologically align with Nazism, which Glondys saw as an opportunity to awaken Protestantism in youth.
+However, Glondys later issued a formal "declaration of honor" regarding some of the statements he made in the speech that directly criticized the self-help movement after Otto Fritz Jickeli led a campaign against him using the publication organs of the movement alongside the "Race Pope" Karl Günther, where Glondys stated there had been "misunderstandings" regarding the leadership's intentions.
+In autumn 1931 he eventually went to the general assembly of the Euckenbund—an intellectual movement—that was held in Jena on the invitation of Irene Eucken to diagnose the spiritual crisis at the time.
+Euckenbund at the time sought a national moral renewal that critics later linked to Nazism, but Glondys viewed it as a philosophical platform to channel "national movement" into a reawakened Protestantism based on Christian ethics.
 In addition, he praised the renewal movement, especially their voluntary labour camps.
 On 7 June 1932 he completed his ten years of service as a parish priest and then vicar, for which he was praised for contributing educationally to the church as an "outspoken fighter", even though the congregation noted he had trouble integrating into Transylvania early on.

 Evangelical Church of the Augsburg Confession

 Appointment and rise of fascism

-On 5 November 1932, the synod of the church in Tepliß announced six candidates for the position of bishop of the Evangelical Church of the Augsburg Confession in Romania after the previous bishop, Friedrich Teutsch, retired.
+In 1932, a district synod of the church in Tepliß announced six candidates for the position of bishop of the Evangelical Church of the Augsburg Confession in Romania after the previous bishop, Friedrich Teutsch, retired.
 The candidates included Glondys.
-The final was postponed, as internal agreements among parish delegates needed to be accepted.
+The conclusion was postponed, as internal agreements among parish delegates needed to be accepted.
 On 15 November 1932, the new date for the election, Glondys was registered as a candidate for the election.
-The election was contested between him, Hermannstadt city pastor Friedrich Müller, self-help supported pastor Wilhelm Staedel, and the Mediasch lyceum Hermann Jessels at the bishop's palace.
+The election was contested between him, Hermannstadt city pastor Friedrich Müller, self-help supported pastor Wilhelm Staedel, and the Mediasch lyceum Hermann Jekeli at the bishop's palace.
 Although there was rumored to be a tough race, Glondys was immediately elected in the first round, with 84 of the 139 votes securing an absolute majority.
-He was elected the first non-Transylvanian Saxon to the position in 380 years, mostly due to the new regions of Romania since the last election, like Banat, Bessarabia, and Bukovina, wishing to shape the church also.
-He was confirmed in office by King Carol II on 17 November and formally installed on 20 November.
+He was elected the first non-Transylvanian Saxon to the position in 380 years, mostly due to the new regions of Romania since the last election, like Banat, Bessarabia, and Bukovina, wishing to shape the church.
+He was given royal assent by King Carol II and formally installed on 20 November.
 At his formal installation and for his opening sermon to the 35th Church Assembly, he emphasized that the church had to assert moral influence in decisions within the nation.
 He called the current situation at the time volatile, noting student protests in Bucharest, Gyula Gömbös visiting Benito Mussolini over France, and the tensions among German minorities.